 2013 – Gluten Free Living

+Peachy Fruit Salad is divine.
 Years ago I attended a potluck at our church in DeSoto, Texas, and this luscious salad was on display.
 I sampled it and loved it.
 I tracked down the maker and the guy who made it got the recipe from his aunt who made a version of this wonderful Peachy Fruit Salad frequently.
 I am so grateful for Richard Hunt and his aunt for sharing this great recipe with us.
-We have used it many times and always receive a lot of compliments whenever we serve it.
+We have used it many times and we always receive a lot of compliments whenever we serve it.
 Richard always improvised the salad based on what he had on hand but he always included peach pie filling and canned apricots as part of the ingredients.

 The ingredients for this recipe are potluck size.
-So unless your family is large, or you don’t mind eating this for a couple of meals you may want to cut down the ingredients about half.
+So unless your family is large, or you don’t mind eating this salad for a couple of meals you may want to cut down the ingredients about half.
 That is easy to do.
 Substitute smaller cans of fruit for the larger ones and decrease your fresh fruit to the amounts you desire.
 The pictures in this post show one batch of the recipe so let them be your guide to how much you want to make.

 What makes this recipe so special is it’s made with peach pie filling.
 Yes, that’s right–peach pie filling!
 It also has a large can of peaches, pears, a couple of cans of apricots, a large can of pineapple along with fresh fruit like strawberries, grapes, and apples.
 The original recipe also calls for bananas although I didn’t include them here.
 The sweetness from the peach pie filling permeates all the rest of the ingredients making this fruit salad recipe one of the best I’ve ever tasted.
 Additionally, most pie fillings are made with cornstarch as the thickener so this recipe is actually gluten free as well.